mzimic20/APCSFinalProject/README.md

 Marko: I almost completely finished the TextBox class, which now consists of a typeable field and takes parameters.
 Tomorrow I plan on starting the Function class and tying that into the TextBox class and vice versa.

+**5/27/2021**\
+Marko: I did a good portion of the Function class and implemented it into TextBox like I said I would.
+Function still needs work regarding creating the expression tree, but I can certainly piece that together by Saturday or Sunday.